2017 Women's EuroHockey Championship III

 The 2017 Women's EuroHockey Championship III was the 7th edition of the Women's EuroHockey Championship III.
 It was held in Sveti Ivan Zelina, Croatia from 30 July until 5 August 2017.
-The tournament also served as a qualifier for the 2019 Women's EuroHockey Championship II, with the winner qualifying.
+The tournament also served as a qualifier for the 2019 Women's EuroHockey Championship II, with the winner, Turkey, qualifying.

 Format

 The five teams were placed in a single pool.
 Each team played the other four teams once.
 The final results from those games are also the final standings with the first ranked team qualifying for the 2019 Women's EuroHockey Championship II.

 Results

 All times are local (UTC+2).